ranchirino/new-op-tensorflow/README.md

 ```

 #### Use the op
-The jupyter file shows how to use the op in Python.
+The jupyter file (.ipynb) shows how to use the op in Python.